Primary School Curriculum

 German

-The German program in the ISR Primary School is a two-track system, including German for mother-tongue speakers and German as a foreign language.
-Both tracks provide the students with a solid background in grammatical structures, vocabulary, spelling, and writing skills and reinforce the ISR language and Math by teaching colors, numbers, letters, reading skills, and sounds.
+The German program in the ISR Elementary School is a two-track system, comprising German for mother-tongue speakers and German as a foreign language.
+Both tracks provide students with a solid foundation in grammatical structures, vocabulary, spelling, and writing skills, while reinforcing essential language and math concepts such as colors, numbers, letters, reading skills, and sounds.
+Our German language curriculum is aligned with the official program implemented in the local public school system.

-The German language is required for students at all grade levels.
-Students new to Germany and the German language are typically able to function well in the language after several years in the ISR German program.
+The German language is a mandated course of study for all students in our Elementary school.
+Students new to Germany and the German language are typically able to function well in the language after several years in the ISR German language program.

 Antolin Reading Program in German

-Antolin is a German reading comprehension program used also locally in the German school system.
-The Antolin books can be checked out of the ISR library and the Antolin comprehension quiz can be taken online.
+Antolin is a German reading comprehension program used locally in the German school system.
+At ISR we implement the Antolin program to complement the core curriculum.
+The students may check out Antolin books from om the ISR library and take the Antolin comprehension quiz online at home.

 Mathematics

-Math ISR provides a challenging program that involves reinforcement in subsequent years.
-The objective of the math program is to help students attain an understanding of mathematical concepts and master computational skills and problem-solving techniques that will enable them to understand the more abstract concepts in Middle and Upper School.
+The Mathematics curriculum at ISR is a challenging program designed to reinforce concepts and skills in subsequent years.
+The program’s objective is to help students understand mathematical concepts, master computational skills, and develop problem-solving techniques that enable them to grasp more abstract concepts in Secondary School.

-Students’ excitement in applying their mathematical skills comes as they learn how to tell time and solve mathematical word problems.
-The ultimate goal of teaching mathematics is to help students develop an ability for mathematical thinking and an appreciation of the power and use of math.
+Students’ excitement in applying their mathematical skills grows as they learn to tell time and solve mathematical word problems.
+The goal of teaching mathematics is to help students develop an ability for mathematical thinking and an appreciation of the power and use of math.

 Science

-Beginning in Grade 1 and continuing throughout the next five grade levels, the Science program at ISR offers children varied opportunities to become involved with basic scientific concepts, process-oriented techniques, and challenging problems for investigation.
-There are two major components: a physical sequence, guiding students through an examination of the physical world, and a life sequence, focusing on the biological world.
+At ISR, our Science program begins in Grade 1 and continues through the next five grade levels, offering students diverse opportunities to explore fundamental scientific concepts, process-oriented techniques, and challenging problems for investigation.
+The program consists of two major components: a physical sequence, which guides students through an examination of the physical world, and a life sequence, which focuses on the biological world.

-With a focus on Life Science, Physical Science, and Earth and Space, primary students continue to develop a deep understanding and awareness of the world around them.
-In the Life Science unit, students come to comprehend the different systems and functions in their own bodies.
-Additionally, a focus on interactions in ecosystems and the life cycles of animals allows students to explore the world outside the classroom walls.
+With a focus on Life Science, Physical Science, and Earth and Space, elementary school students develop a deep understanding and awareness of the world around them.
+In the Life Science unit, students gain a comprehensive understanding of the different systems and functions within their own bodies.
+Additionally, they explore interactions in ecosystems and the life cycles of animals, extending their learning beyond the classroom.

-Physical Science opens up students’ minds to the different forms of energy that surround us each day.
-From electrical energy to thermal energy to chemical energy, students grasp an understanding of how energy can be both useful and harmful to human beings.
-The Physical Science unit also explores the states of matter, as well as physical and chemical changes associated with matter.
+Physical Science broadens students’ perspectives by introducing them to various forms of energy that surround us daily.
+They learn about electrical energy, thermal energy, and chemical energy, grasping how energy can be both beneficial and harmful to human beings.
+This unit also delves into the states of matter and the physical and chemical changes associated with them.

 Social Studies